angus6291/COMP2113-Project/README.md

 Code requirement 3: Dynamic memory management

-for checking whether the user input is the same with the corresponding "Number_to_be_guessed"
+For checking whether the user input is the same with the corresponding "Number_to_be_guessed", the input will be sotred as player's_input and run loop until they have the right guess, meanwhile as mentioned above

 Code requirement 4: File input/output (e.g. for loading/saving game status)